Miriam Lewin: Post-incarceration

 Lewin obtained a Master's degree in investigative journalism from the Universidad del Salvador in 2007.

-In a 2018 interview, Lewin put forth concerns over the lack of journalism about use of agrochemicals in Argentia, the state of mining in the country, and the use of social media information by Argentine Intellgence Services.
+In a 2018 interview, Lewin put forth concerns over the lack of journalism about use of agrochemicals in Argentina, the state of mining in the country, and the use of social media information by Argentine Intelligence Services.

 A committee of the Argentine Bicameral de Promoción y Seguimiento Audiovisual, las Tecnologías de las Telecomunicaciones y la Digitalización appointed Lewin as Public Defender of Audiovisual Communication Services in May 2020.
 Several members of the committee abstained from voting, questioning the methodology by which Lewin was elected for the position.
 As Public Defender, Lewin promoted projects that encourage responsible journalism, including the anti-disinformation project Nodio.

 Beginning in 2003, Lewin worked to track down the planes used for death flights by the junta.

 Writing career

 Lewin is the author of several books.
 Her first publication, Ese infierno: Conversaciones de cinco mujeres sobrevivientes de la ESMA, was written in 2001, co-authored with Munu Actis, Elisa Tokar, Cristina Aldini and Liliana Gardella, four other survivors of ESMA.
 Five cases from her 2010 radio fiction show Secretos Argentinos were published in a book of the same name in 2011, which was co-authored with Marcelo Camaño.
 Alongside Olga Wornat, she wrote Putas y Guerrilleras in 2014, a work on the sexual abuse faced by those in concentration camps under the military dictatorship; it was republished in 2020 with a prologue by Rita Laura Segato.

 Lewin's book with Horacio Lutzky Iosi, el espía arrepentido, published in 2015, follows a Federal Police intelligence agent over 15 years as he infiltrates the Jewish community.
 It was adapted into a television series for Amazon Prime Video as Yosi, the Regretful Spy in 2022.